NAHA Emergency Voucher Program

 Imagine that you need treatment for cancer or kidney dialysis or are simply sick and need to go to the doctor and the closest medical facilities are over 100 miles away.
 You have no money to buy gas for your car or you have no car at all.
 What would you do?

 For many Native Americans, this is their way of life.
 There is no money to purchase a vehicle, let alone gas to travel for medical care.
 They either rely on a neighbor who lives near them or a community center van to take them to these appointments.
+Back in 2012 United Auto Workers donated money to NAHA to purchase two vans that could be used for medical transportation.
+The donated vans have been extremely beneficial by providing transportation for the elderly or any person who must go to the doctors or dialysis.

 Below, is a letter that we received from the Lower Brule Sioux Tribe’s Health Administration: